ammarasyad/FortniteCompanion/README.md

   A: I still haven’t figured out the behind the scenes of that thing, so it isn’t possible yet.
 If you’re a good reverse engineer you can help me find out how POST .../EquipBattleRoyaleCustomization works and make a pull request here.

 ## To-do
+* View all owned banners and apply them
 * Apply cosmetic item
 * Set Support a Creator code
 * Set party assist